 - Looking at her phone or appearing to not hear what you are saying

 - Crossed arms or other closed body language

-- All the things that you probably (un)consciously do, perhaps you need to ensure you’re doing them too!
+- All the things that you probably (un)consciously do; perhaps you need to consider if you’re doing them too!

 Don’t “flog a dead horse” try a simple business question, politely move on or do something more radical admit how you hate small talk and find it difficult and see what happens.